ClauseBreaker/nomino_desktop/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under a Custom License that allows free use, modification, and distribution with attribution requirements - see the [LICENSE](LICENSE) file for details.

+**Key Requirements:**
+- You may use, modify, and distribute this software freely
+- The footer must prominently display: "Created by ClauseBreaker"
+- The footer must include links to GitHub and website
+- No warranty or liability from the creator
+- Governed by Azerbaijan and international copyright laws

 ## 👨‍💻 Author